Last Updated on January 7, 2021

 You can have a portion of the remains encased in a piece of jewelry.
 Carry the memory of your loved one around with you wherever you go in a vessel of pure Sterling Silver or 14k Gold.

 We’ve posted several other options for infusing your cremated remains in glass.
-These paper weights seem like they could be a fun idea, though it does make one wonder how many of these end up in garage sales.
+Paper weights seem like they could be a fun idea, though it does make one wonder how many of these end up in garage sales.
 Eeeck.

 Keith has been quite open about his years of wild living as a salty old rock’n roller and guitarist to the famed Rolling Stones.